liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/07-upgrading-customization-plugins/07-upgrading-portlet-language-key-hooks.markdown

     <p id="stepTitle">Upgrading Customization Plugins</p><p>Step 6 of 11</p>
 </div>

-You can upgrade your portlet language key hooks to @product-ver@ by following these steps:
+You can upgrade your portlet language key hooks to @sharepoint-ver@ by following these steps:

 1. Create a new module based on the Blade sample `resource-bundle` project